cm22cem6r07/Amazon-clone/README.md

 # Amazon-clone
-I have made amazon.com clone using CSS and HTML copy the code and keep the different file in a same folder along with the images folder also whose name is assestes.
+This application is develop using amazon.com clone using CSS and HTML.
+Copy the code and keep the different file in a same folder along with the images folder also whose name is assestes.